 The Vanguard 529 Plan maximum contribution limit is $500,000.
 So although you can't make any additional contributions to your account once you've reached that limit, your account can continue to have the potential to grow over time.

 Will I get penalized if money in my 529 savings plan isn't used for college?

-If the money isn't used for qualified higher-education expenses, a 10% penalty tax on earnings (as well as federal, state, and local income taxes) may apply.
+If the money isn't used for qualified higher-education expenses or K–12 tuition, a 10% penalty tax on earnings (as well as federal, state, and local income taxes) may apply.
 However, there are a few options to get around this:

-- You can use the money to pay for more than just "college"—trade and vocational schools, for example.
+- You can use the money to pay for more than just "college"—trade and vocational schools and apprenticeship programs,* for example.

 - You can give the money to someone else (a qualified family member) to use for college.